min2ha/ukwa-site/content/target/43380/index.en.md

   "subject": "EU Referendum"
 }

-# Another Angry Voice: How David Mitchell and Richard Dawkins are wrong about the EU referendum

 An independent Yorkshire blogger, Thomas G. Clark, on the criticisms of public involvement in the Brexit campaign